AliBigdeli/Django-Multi-Language-Sample/README.md

 # Template Test
-for testing the multi language inside the template i have provided you a sample for a simple header. as you see i am listing all the available languages in the nave bar plus adding the tags it needs to fetch these languages.
+for testing the multi language inside the template i have provided you a sample for a simple header. as you see i am listing all the available languages in the nav bar plus adding the tags it needs to fetch these languages.

 ```html
 {% load i18n %}